cockroachdb/docs/v22.1/admission-control.md

 - The node is experiencing out-of-memory errors, visible in the **Memory Usage** graph in the [**Hardware** dashboard](ui-hardware-dashboard.html#memory-usage).
 Even though admission control does not explicitly target controlling memory usage, it can reduce memory usage as a side effect of delaying the start of operation execution when the CPU is overloaded.

 {{site.data.alerts.callout_info}}
-You should use admission control when overall cluster health is good but some nodes are experiencing overload.
+Admission control is beneficial when overall cluster health is good but some nodes are experiencing overload.
 If you see these overload scenarios on many nodes in the cluster, that typically means the cluster needs more resources.
 {{site.data.alerts.end}}

 ## Enable and disable admission control